 Put first 5 ingredients (if you want to add optional whole black peppers include at this time) into the Instant Pot.
 Close lid and set to Manual - High pressure for 9 minutes.
 Do not put in honey, lemon or optional orange at this time.

 Vent pressure and strain.
-When room temperature stir in honey and lemon.
+When room temperature stir in honey, lemon juice and lemon zest.
 If you have chosen to use orange juice add at this time as well.

 Typical dose is 1/2 - 1 teaspoon for kiddos and 1/2-1 tablespoon for adults.
 If the flu does appear, take the normal dose every 2-3 hours instead of once a day until your symptoms disappear.